agzamovr/CollectorEx/README.md

 # CollectorEx
-This library provides new coolectors for using with java 8 streams.
+This library provides new collectors for using with java 8 streams.
 Some collectors are provide similar functionality like SQL window functions.
 ###Install
 Add to project via Maven:
 ```xml